Carding: Tools

 Predating mechanised weaving, hand loom weaving was a cottage industry that used the same processes but on a smaller scale.
-These skills have survived as an artisan craft or as a art form and hobby.
+These skills have survived as an artisan craft or as an art form and hobby.

 Hand carders

 Hand cards are typically square or rectangular paddles manufactured in a variety of sizes from 2 × 2 in to 4 × 8 in.
 The working face of each paddle can be flat or cylindrically curved and wears the card cloth.
 Small cards, called flick cards, are used to flick the ends of a lock of fibre, or to tease out some strands for spinning off.

 A pair of cards is used to brush the wool between them until the fibres are more or less aligned in the same direction.
 The aligned fibre is then peeled from the card as a rolag.
 Carding is an activity normally done outside or over a drop cloth, depending on the wool's cleanliness.
 Rolag is peeled from the card.

 This product (rovings, rolags, and batts) can be used for spinning.

 Carding of wool can either be done "in the grease" or not, depending on the type of machine and on the spinner's preference.
 "In the grease" means that the lanolin that naturally comes with the wool has not been washed out, leaving the wool with a slightly greasy feel.
 The large drum carders do not tend to get along well with lanolin, so most commercial worsted and woollen mills wash the wool before carding.
-Hand carders (and small drum carders too, though the directions may not recommend it) can be used to card lanolin rich wool.
+Hand carders (and small drum carders too, though the directions may not recommend it) can be used to card lanolin-rich wool.